openfv/openfv/README.md

 - The font version number substring MUST be defined as the capitalized word "Version", a space, `MAJOR` version number digit(s), a period, `MINOR` version number digits.
 - The `MAJOR` version number MUST have between one and three digits with a minimum value of 0 and a maximum value of 999.
 - The `MINOR` version number MUST have exactly three digits.
 For numbers less than 100, leading zeroes MUST be used in the `MINOR` version.
 The `MINOR` version number MUST have a minimum value of 000 and a maximum value of 999.
-- The font version number substring MUST NOT include metadata
+- The font version number substring MUST NOT include metadata.
-- The font version number substring MAY include a semicolon at its final character position if metadata follow this substring at the next substring position.
+- The font version number substring MAY include a semicolon at its final character position if metadata follow this substring at substring POSITION TWO.
 Whitespace characters SHOULD NOT be included between the `MINOR` version number and the semicolon.
-- The font version number substring MUST NOT include a semicolon if there are no metadata following the version number substring
+- The font version number substring MUST NOT include a semicolon if there are no metadata following the version number substring.

 #### Version Number Substring Semantics